 Anyone can apply for a Permit.
-If the applicant for a Permit is not the owner of the tree to which the Permit applies, then the consent of the owner must be provided with the application.
+If the applicant for a Permit is not the owner of the tree to which the Permit applies, then the owner's consent must be provided with the application.

 Permit fee

 There is no Permit fee.